Blogs

 avatar

-The identity of Jesus as the Messiah is a reason to praise God in the Year of Focus.
+God’s good work in us is a reason to praise Him in the Year of Focus.

 John Shirk